Study › Undergraduate courses

 Alternative entry requirements

-Changes to Geophysics (Geology) BSc (Hons)
+Changes to Geology and Geophysics BSc (Hons)

 See what updates we've made to this course since it was published.
 We document changes to information such as course content, entry requirements and how you'll be taught.